invision-makoto/unsupported-keyboard-navigation/README.md

 # IPS Keyboard Navigation
 ## Introduction
-Keyboard Navigation is a third party plugin for the Invision Power Suite that implements various keyboard shortcuts into the front-end.
+Keyboard Navigation is a plugin that adds various keyboard shortcuts to the front end browsing experience.

-These keyboard shortcuts allow your members to easily navigate through threads and comments by using their keyboard to quickly cycle between posts and pages.
+These shortcuts allow your members to easily navigate through threads and comments by using their keyboard to quickly cycle between posts and pages.

 ## Demo
 Want to try it out?
 Of course you do!
 You can check out a demo of the plugin here,

 https://www.makoto.io/forum/11-demo-posts/

-Pick out any thread and use the following key bindings to navigate through the thread;
+Pick out any thread and use the following key bindings to navigate through it;

 ## Key Bindings
 | Key    | Action                        |